Questlove: 2004–present: Continued output and other media endeavors

 In January 2010, he was writing material with British singer Duffy for her second album.
 He has been featured in a commercial for Microsoft's short-lived mobile phone, the Kin.
 In 2010, he made a cameo in the music video of Duck Sauce's song "Barbra Streisand", and with the Roots released the album Dilla Joints with renditions of producer J Dilla's music.
 He contributed drums to the song "You Got a Lot to Learn", which was recorded for the self-titled third studio album by Evanescence, but did not appear on the final release.

 Questlove was planning to collaborate with Amy Winehouse before her death in July 2011.
 He said "We're Skype buddies, and she wants to do a project with Mos and me.
 Soon as she gets her visa thing together, that's gonna happen."
 Rolling Stone named Questlove number 2 in the 50 Top Tweeters in Music.
 In June 2011, Questlove played drums alongside the Roots bassist Owen Biddle for Karmin's cover of Nicki Minaj's "Super Bass."
 Questlove placed 8th in the Rolling Stone Readers Pick for Best Drummers of all Time.

 In September 2016, Questlove launched a weekly radio show on Pandora, Questlove Supreme.
 Notable guests have included Solange, Chris Rock, Maya Rudolph, and Pete Rock, among others.
+In 2019, Questlove Supreme moved from Pandora to iHeart Radio, where it still continues to this day.
+The podcast has won "Best Music Podcast" at the 2023 iHeart Podcast Awards, "Interview Of The Year" and "Podcast Of The Year" at Adweek's 2023 Audio Awards, Best Lifestyle Podcast" at the 2022 Webby Awards, along with other wins and nominations.

-Questlove was interviewed by Alec Baldwin for the January 3, 2017, episode of Baldwin's WNYC podcast Here's the Thing, where he joked about being "obsessed" with his Wikipedia profile.
-During the interview, he also discussed his musical and cultural interests, how the Roots started a "movement" with three 15-passenger vans, and the impact of the loss of musical icons in 2016.
+Alec Baldwin interviewed Questlove for the January 3, 2017, episode of Baldwin's WNYC Studios podcast Here's the Thing, where he joked about being "obsessed" with his Wikipedia profile.
+During the interview, he also discussed his musical and cultural interests, how the Roots started a "movement" with three 15-passenger vans and the impact of the loss of musical icons in 2016.

+In 2019, Questlove partnered with Black Thought of The Roots to executive produce the documentary series Hip-Hop: The Songs That Shook America under their production company, Two One Five Entertainment.
+The series aired on AMC.
+In 2020, the pair announced a first-look deal with Universal Television to develop scripted and non-scripted programming.

-He also served as the musical director of both the 2020 and 2021 Academy Awards ceremony, in addition to being the show's in-house DJ.
-The music for the 2020 ceremony was largely remixed from compositions created by his band The Roots, with no in-house orchestra present.
+He also served as the musical director and in-house DJ of the 2021 Academy Awards ceremony, having previously served as the in-house DJ for the 2020 ceremony.
+The music for the 2021 ceremony was largely remixed from compositions created by his band The Roots, with no in-house orchestra present.